Call Us

 Recent Oklahoma performance examples:

-- Blanchard 2014 EF1 tornado: Above ground shelter protected family while home was destroyed
+• Blanchard/Cole 2023 EF3 tornado — an above ground shelter protected a family while their home was destroyed

 Testing data consistently shows that shelters meeting FEMA guidelines provide equivalent protection regardless of whether they’re installed above or below ground.